Francesco Piemontesi

 Francesco Piemontesi is a Swiss pianist.

 Life

 Born in 1983 in Locarno, he studied at the Hochschule für Musik und Theater Hannover with Arie Vardi before closely collaborating with Alfred Brendel.
 He rose to international prominence with prizes at several major competitions, including the 2007 Queen Elisabeth Competition in Brussels.
 In 2009 he was awarded the fellowship of the Borletti-Buitoni Trust.
 From 2009 to 2011 he was chosen as a BBC New Generation Artist.
 In 2012, Piemontesi was announced as Artistic Director of the Settimane Musicali music festival in Ascona, and received the BBC Music Magazine Newcomer Award for his Recital disc with works by Haendel, Brahms, Bach and Liszt.
 Since 2012 he records exclusively for the French label Naïve Classique.
+Since 2019 he records for the Pentatone label.
 He currently lives in Berlin.